 You can reuse a simulation build for a model that builds a Simulink accelerator, rapid accelerator, or referenced model simulation (SIM) target.
 The first time that you simulate this model or update the diagram for this model, the build process creates a Simulink® cache file to store build artifacts.
 Simulink creates:

-A SIM target for a referenced model that has one or more accelerator mode instances in a model reference hierarchy.
+A SIM target for a referenced model that has one or more accelerator mode instances in a model hierarchy

-For a model reference hierarchy, each referenced model that generates these targets has
+For a model hierarchy, each referenced model that generates these targets has an

 .slxc file extension.
 You can use the same cache file on different